PGA Tour Golf 486

-PGA Tour Golf 486 is a video game developed by American studio Hitmen Productions and published by Electronic Arts for DOS.
+PGA Tour Golf 486 is a sports video game developed by American studio Hitmen Productions and published by Electronic Arts for MS-DOS in 1994 and 3DO in 1995.

 Gameplay

 PGA Tour Golf 486 features digitized backgrounds and animations, PGA tour statistics for players, and four ways of playing.

 Reception

-"PGA Tour Golf 486" received mixed reviews upon its release. **Next Generation** reviewed the game, giving it two stars out of five, and commented that "the near continual access delays from both the CD-ROM and unnecessary user prompts, along with a frustrating targeting system, will keep all but the most die-hard golfers from ever being entertained."
+PGA Tour Golf 486 received mixed reviews upon its release.
+Next Generation gave it two stars out of five, and commented that "the near continual access delays from both the CD-ROM and unnecessary user prompts, along with a frustrating targeting system, will keep all but the most die-hard golfers from ever being entertained."